fleetdm/fleet/proposals/apple-mdm/mdmcert.download-analysis.md

 Verified OK
 ```

-Last step is:
-1. Upload the `mdmcert.download.push.req` XML plist file to https://identity.apple.com, which allows you to download the final `mdmcert.download.push.pem`.
+The last step is to upload the `mdmcert.download.push.req` XML plist file to https://identity.apple.com, which lets you download the final `mdmcert.download.push.pem`.

 Configure your MDM server to use `mdmcert.download.push.pem` and `mdmcert.download.push.key`.
-PS: The remaining files `mdmcert.download.pki.key`, `mdmcert.download.pki.crt`, `mdmcert.download.push.csr`, `mdmcert.download.push.req` are not necessary anymore.
+The remaining files `mdmcert.download.pki.key`, `mdmcert.download.pki.crt`, `mdmcert.download.push.csr`, and `mdmcert.download.push.req` are not necessary anymore.